tapilew/equilibrio-alpha/README.md

 regions like Panama and LATAM by the absence of modern global payment infrastructure like Stripe.** **Equilibrio**, built upon the **EquiProtocol** infrastructure layer, is the comprehensive financial OS designed to solve this.
-Our BlockDAG-based hackathon MVP demonstrates the **core, non-negotiable foundation**: a minimal, **decentralized** smart contract specifically for **USDC** payments (chosen for its developer tools & transparency) deployed on **BlockDAG** (leveraged for its speed _to showcase the demo's instant confirmation UX_).
+Our hackathon MVP demonstrates the **core, non-negotiable foundation**: a minimal, **decentralized** smart contract specifically for **USDC** payments (chosen for its developer tools & transparency).
+This contract is deployed on **BlockDAG**, leveraging its **innovative DAG architecture and swift transaction finality** to vividly showcase the demo's crucial instant confirmation UX.
 Crucially, this isn't just a wallet; it's the first step towards programmable, automated financial operations built on a decentralized ledger.
 This validated primitive proves the technical feasibility of the real-time, composable data pipeline essential for the entire Equilibrio vision, with a clear path to production on **Celo (priority for LATAM)** and other EVM chains.

 ---